Minnesota-Computer-Club/MCC-Website-v2/jobs/README.md

 **Used Via**: Cron Job (Every 15 Minutes `*/15 * * * *`)

 **Required Python3 Libraries**: `pip3 install python-dotenv`
+**Required Command Line Tools**: `apt-get install jq`

 **Required Env.
 Vars within `.env`**:
 - `AOC_YEAR`
 - `AOC_LEADERBOARDS`

-This is a Python script that will be used to query all of the private MCC AoC leaderboards to grab the latest scoring data.
-This script outputs a JSON file at `../generatedData/generatedAocLeaderboard<year>.json`.
+This is a Python script that will be used to query all of the private MCC AoC leaderboards to grab the latest scoring data across ALL of the private leaderboards.
+This script outputs a JSON file at `../generatedData/generatedAocLeaderboard<year>Unfiltered.json`.

 ## pullGoogleFormSubmissions.py
 **Used Via**: Cron Job (Every 15 Minutes `*/15 * * * *`)